Integrated organic inference (IOI): A reconciliation of statistical paradigms

 Let $G_x$ and $H_x$ be, respectively, the sets of all the values of the primary r.v.\ $\Gamma$ and the parameter $\theta_j$ for which the density functions of these variables must necessarily be positive in light of having observed only the value of the fiducial statistic $Q(x)$, i.e.\ the value $q(x)$, and not any other information in the data set $x$.
 To clarify, any set of values of $\Gamma$ or any set of values of $\theta_j$ that are regarded as being impossible after the statistic $Q(x)$ has been observed can not be contained in the set $G_x$ or the set $H_x$ respectively.
 Given this notation, the present condition will be satisfied if, on substituting the variable $Q(x)$ in equation~(\ref{equ3}) by its observed value $q(x)$, this equation would define a bijective mapping between the set $G_x$ and the set $H_x$.

-Under this condition, the full conditional fiducial density $f(\theta_j\,|\,\theta_{-j},x)$ is defined by setting $Q(x)$ equal to its observed value $q(x)$ in equation~(\ref{equ3}), and then treating the value $\theta_j$ in this equation as being a realisation of the random variable $\Theta_j$, to give the expression:

-except that, instead of the variable $\Gamma$ necessarily having the density function $\pi_0(\gamma)$ as defined in step~1 of the data generating algorithm, it will be assumed to have the post-data density function of this variable as defined by: where $\theta_j(\gamma)$ is the value of the variable $\Theta_j$ that maps on to the value $\gamma$ of the variable $\Gamma$ according to equation~(\ref{equ12}), the function $\omega_G(\theta_j(\gamma))$ is the GPD function of $\theta_j$ defined earlier, and ${\tt C}_1$ is a normalising constant.
+Under this condition, the full conditional fiducial density $f(\theta_j\,|\,\theta_{-j},x)$ is defined by setting $Q(x)$ equal to its observed value $q(x)$ in equation~(\ref{equ3}), and then treating the value $\theta_j$ in this equation as being a realisation of the random variable $\Theta_j$, to give the expression: except that, instead of the variable $\Gamma$ necessarily having the density function $\pi_0(\gamma)$ as defined in step~1 of the data generating algorithm, it will be assumed to have the post-data density function of this variable as defined by: where $\theta_j(\gamma)$ is the value of the variable $\Theta_j$ that maps on to the value $\gamma$ of the variable $\Gamma$ according to equation~(\ref{equ12}), the function $\omega_G(\theta_j(\gamma))$ is the GPD function of $\theta_j$ defined earlier, and $\mathtt{C}_1$ is a normalising constant.

-Notice that if, on substituting the variable $Q(x)$ by the value $q(x)$, equation~(\ref{equ3}) defines an injective mapping from the set of values $\{\gamma: \pi_0(\gamma) >0\}$ for the variable $\Gamma$ to the space of the parameter $\theta_j$, then the GPD function $\omega_G(\theta_j)$ expresses in effect our pre-data beliefs about $\theta_j$ relative to what is implied by using the strong fiducial argument.
+Notice that if, on substituting the variable $Q(x)$ by the value $q(x)$, equation~(\ref{equ3}) de\-fines an injective mapping from the set of values $\{\gamma: \pi_0(\gamma) >0\}$ for the variable $\Gamma$ to the space of the parameter $\theta_j$, then the GPD function $\omega_G(\theta_j)$ expresses in effect our pre-data beliefs about $\theta_j$ relative to what is implied by using the strong fiducial argu-{ }ment.
 By doing so, it determines whether the strong, moderate or weak fiducial argument is used to make inferences about $\theta_j$, and also the way in which the latter two arguments influence the inferential process.

 In the case where nothing or very little was known about the parameter $\theta_j$ before the data were observed, it would generally seem reasonable to choose the GPD function of the parameter $\theta_j$ to be equal to a positive constant over the entire space of this parameter.
 Under the assumption that there exists an injective mapping from the space of $\Gamma$ to the space of $\theta_j$ of the type just mentioned, choosing the GPD function $\omega_G(\theta_j)$ in this way implies that the post-data density $\pi_1(\gamma)$ will be equal to the pre-data density $\pi_0(\gamma)$, i.e.\ inferences will be made about $\theta_j$ by using the strong fiducial argument.
 The use of the theory of fiducial inference being presently considered in this special case is discussed to some extent in Bowater~(2019a), but more extensively in Bowater~(2018a), where in fact a specific version of organic fiducial inference is applied to examples of this particular nature that is referred to as subjective fiducial inference.